AirPods Pro Noise Cancellation Not Working? Here’s What to Do

 Clean AirPods Pro

-2. Get a Q tip and use it to lightly clean the vents.
+2. Use a Q-tip to lightly clean the vents.

-3. Cover all the speakers and vents of the pod except the one you are cleaning.
+3. Cover all speakers and vents except the one you are cleaning to avoid pushing debris into the device.

-4. Use a low-intensity vacuum cleaner to clean the vent.
-If that is not an option, suck on the vent for 5 to 10 seconds.
+4. Use a small, low-power vacuum cleaner to clean the vent, if available.
+If not, try gently sucking on the vent for 5 to 10 seconds.

-5. Use the sticky tack, blue tack, or tape to grab all the dust/debris pressed against the vent.
-Do not press hard, otherwise, tack or tape may get into the vent.
-You can also use isopropyl alcohol to clean the vent.
+5. Carefully use sticky tack, blue tack, or tape to lift out any dust or debris.
+Be gentle to avoid pushing anything inside.
+You can also use isopropyl alcohol to further clean the vent.

 Use Blue Tack to Clean the Vents of the AirPods